openprivacy/ansible-scap/README.md

 - SSG - [SCAP Security Guide](https://fedorahosted.org/scap-security-guide/)

 #### Afterword

+Standing on the shoulders of giants, I thank the OpenSCAP, SSG and GovReady developers as well as the entire F/OSS stack they run on (and which I use daily).

 Now that I understand SCAP and vulnerability scanning in general, I expect that every server I deploy to the InterWebs will have OpenSCAP installed and running for my piece of mind.
 All that remains is the creation of new content that will provide configuration and vulnerability testing of the sundry applications and operating systems that I will be using.